 Last but not least, you want to think about getting an orthotic in your shoe.
 An orthotic is a medical device that will help offload the heel, support the arch and help them function the way they were made to function.

 So nurses, go easy on your feet and treat them with the same tender loving care that you would your patients!
-If you feel like you need help picking out shoes or have already damaged your feet from wearing clogs.
-Please feel free to call our office at 859-264-1141 to make an appointment.
+If you feel like you need help picking out shoes or have already damaged your feet from wearing clogs, please feel free to call our office at 859-264-1141 or use our online scheduler to make an appointment.